-One of my illustrations has gone into the permanent collection of the National Museum of American Illustration in Newport, Rhode Island.
-Two more of my illustrations will be for sale in their museum shop.
+My work is now in the permanent collection of the National Museum of American Illustration in Newport, Rhode Island!
+And, two more of my illustrations are for sale in their museum shop.
 Here's the link: http://www.americanillustration.org/

 Tuesday, September 17, 2013

 This is April Conant, reviewing on her very popular blog, Good Books and Good Wine: http://goodbooksandgoodwine.com/2013/09/the-watcher-in-the-shadows-chris-moriarty-book-review.html#more-5809

 Do have a look at this link.
 The endpapers illustration will be auctioned by PBA Galleries in San Francisco on June 27th: http://www.pbagalleries.com/view-auctions/catalog/id/10/lot/1805/?url=%2Fview-auctions%2Fcatalog%2Fid%2F10%2F%3Fpage%3D5

 Friday, June 7, 2013